core-wg/core-problem-details/draft-ietf-core-problem-details.md

 forward compatible.

 # Security Considerations {#seccons}

+Concise Problem Details can contain URIs that are not intended to be dereferenced ({{no-dereference}}).
+One reason is that dereferencing these can lead to information disclosure (tracking).
+Information disclosure can also be caused by URIs in problem details that *are* intended for dereferencing, e.g., the "instance" URI.
+Implementations need to consider which component of a client should perform the dereferencing, and which servers are trusted with serving them.
+In any case, the security considerations of {{Section 7 of -uri}} apply.

 The security and privacy considerations outlined in Section 5 of {{RFC7807}} apply in full.